crysehillmes/PersistentSearchView/README.md

 #Persistent Search
-A library that implements PersistentSearch View in Google Play app.
+A library that implements Google Play like PersistentSearch view.

 - API: 14+
-- 3 Modes: Toolbar with drawer button, MenuItem and Toolbar with back button
+- 3 modes: Toolbar with drawer button, MenuItem and Toolbar with back button
 - MenuItem mode reveal animation (Using [ozodrukh/CircularReveal](https://github.com/ozodrukh/CircularReveal))
+- Voice recognition support.
 - Use `android.support.v7.widget.CardView` to draw background and shadow, you can set `persistentSV_searchCardElevation` to modify shadow size.
 - Most metrics measured from Google Play Store app.